lucaliebenberg/scrapy-scraper/README.md

 # Book Scraper

-Welcome to Book Scraper!
 This project is designed to scrape book data from a website and store it in a MySQL database.

 ## Getting Started